Lunoxin/Lunoxin/README.md

+Learning to code/programming.
-Learning to code/programming soon to be a professional web developer and programmer
+Soon to be a professional web developer and programmer